tazouxme/sypter/README.md

-# sypter
+# Sypter
-Sign and encrypt
+Sign and encrypt.